 The small network also requires the same skills which required for managing a larger network.
 The main work in the small network is maintenance and troubleshooting after the one-time installation of equipment.
 The securing devices and information on the network are important for the network administrator.

 Device Selection for a Small Network

-The small networks also required planning and design according to the user need.
+These networks also required planning and design according to the user need.
 Network planning ensures the requirements of the user, cost of the network, and implementation options.
 For a small network implementation, the type of intermediate devices is very important for the design.
 For the selection of intermediate devices, there are some important factors that required to be measured.

 Type of Intermediate Devices

 For the implementation of a small network, the first design considerations are the type of intermediate devices have to use in the network.
 While selecting intermediate devices, there are some factors that need to be measured

 The capacity and feature of the intermediate devices decide its price.
 The capacity of the intermediate device based on the number and types of ports available.
 The network management capabilities, embedded security technologies, and advanced switching technologies also affect the cost of the devices.
 The cost of cable which connects all network devices also considered.
 The redundancy is another reason which affects the cost of the network.

 Ports/Interfaces Speed and Types